 Although it’s legally permissible to file an expungement or sealing petition on your own, hiring a lawyer provides significant advantages:

 Erase The Case is a reputable firm specializing in Florida record expungements.
-With a transparent pricing structure starting at $995, individuals benefit from legal representation and a clear understanding of Florida expungement costs.
+With a transparent pricing structure, individuals benefit from legal representation and a clear understanding of the costs of expungement in Florida.
 This inclusive fee covers:

 There are no hidden fees.
 We pride ourselves on full transparency.